First-order homotopical logic: Examples and further questions

 \section{Examples and further questions}

 We now give some examples of sentences and their interpretation under the homotopical semantics.
-In each case, we fix some algebraic signature $\sigma$ and a $\sigma$-structure in $\Top_\cf$.
-We then take some first-order sentence over this signature and see what it means for it to be \emph{true} in the $h^=$-fibration $\fib{HoF_\cfb(\Top_\cf)}$; i.e., for its interpretation to be a non-empty space.
+In each case, we fix some algebraic signature $\sigma$ and a $\sigma$-interpretation $M$ in $\Kan$ (or in $\Top_\cf$ -- the category of topological spaces which are homotopy equivalent to a CW complex -- and then consider the interpretation $\Sing\circ M$, as discussed in \S\ref{subsec:top-spaces}).
+We then take some first-order sentence over this signature and see what it means for it to be satisfied in $M$ (or in the case of $\Top_\cf$, in $\Sing\circ M$) -- i.e., for its interpretation to be a non-empty space with respect to any homotopical interpretation $\widehat M$ over $M$ (or $\Sing\circ M$).

-By the discussion in the introduction to Part~\ref{sec:h-fib-of-spaces}, this just amounts to using the homotopical semantics, as defined directly in \S\ref{subsec:htpical-semantics-direct} -- i.e., we first apply the singular simplicial set functor to obtain a structure in $\sSet$, and then interpret the formula using the locally cartesian closed structure on $\sSet$, except for equality, which is interpreted as the path-space fibration.

-Hence, in each case, we will first see what the sentence means for an arbitrary $\sigma$-structure in $\Kan$, and from this draw a conclusion about an arbitrary $\sigma$-structure in $\Top_\cf$ to which $\Sing$ has been applied (note that $\Sing(X)$ is in $\Kan$ for every $X$ in $\Top$).
+Though the notion of satisfaction in $M$ is independent of the choice of homotopical interpretation $\widehat M$, it will be convenient to use this freedom to choose a particular such $\widehat M$, where we recall that (up to isomorphism) or only freedom is in the choice of equality objects; we take these to be the ``standard'' path-spaces $X^I\to X\times X$ in $\sSet$, where $I$ is the simplicial interval $\Delta^1$.

 After the examples, we consider some further questions regarding the material of this paper.